automl/automl_template/README.md

 To disable this, you can remove the `codecov-test:` step from the `pytest.yml` file.

+## Configure your editor
+TODO

 ## TODO
 * Section for documentation
 * How to actually use the template
+* Section on confiureing PyCharm and vscode